MrGreensWorkshop/ArduinoPico_RasPiPicoW_AlexaEnabledSmartDevices/README.md

 There is an open source project called [FauxmoESP](https://github.com/vintlabs/fauxmoESP) which emulates lights and plugs for Amazon Echo devices using ESP microcontrollers.
 Back in the day, I used to use this library with ESP8266 to make Alexa enabled devices.
 So I ported to Raspberry Pi Pico W and added some features that I think were necessary.

-I also made Config manager for ease of installation.
+I also made Config Manager for ease of installation.
 I'm happy if you consider [supporting me](#you-can-support-my-work).
 Thanks.

 ### Features

 - Fauxmo Belkin Plug for Raspberry Pi Pico W (ported from: FauxmoESP v2.4.4)
 - Fauxmo Philips Light for Raspberry Pi Pico W (ported from: FauxmoESP v3.4)
-- Config manager
+- Config Manager
   - Wifi and device settings over Web interface
   - Firmware update and FileSystem upload feature with HTTP basic authentication
 - Examples